 A lot of cars and buses move through our very small driveway and parking lot, especially at arrival and dismissal times.
 Safety of children and adults is our first concern.
-In addition, parking on campus is very limited so we use a specific configuration shown in the map at Appendix 8 to meet the needs of the community.
+In addition, parking on campus is very limited so we use a specific configuration to meet the needs of the community.